floriank/saltmine/README.md

 This is private until there is something presentable.

-## Current goals

-- [ ] introduce basic models for Project, Tickets and users

 ## Long term goals

 - [ ] provide a fully open sourced modularized project collaboration tool based on services